What do Employers need to know about managing staff during the the Coronavirus Pandemic?

 - employers should maintain records of staff absences, but should not require employees to provide a GP fit note

 - This will apply retrospectively from 13th March 2020 (or from 16th April for those who were off sick because they were shielding).
+During the budget of 3rd March 2021 this support was extended, and it has just been announced that the scheme will end on 30th September 2021.

 - Government guidance is here.